Gardening in winter

 Fuchsia, Corylus, Leycesteria, Philadelphus, Cotinus and Salix.

-The only plants that cannot be pruned hard are conifers.
+The only plants that cannot be pruned hard are some conifers.
 These are mostly unable to regrow from old wood.

 Deciduous hedges should also be pared back now.
 This is the ideal time to cut back those hedges that have become ever wider.
 Prune back to a stouter more rigid frame, so the bush can present a softer more manageable face.
 This will need trimming as new growth gets to two – three buds.
-And it should be cut to form an upward slant from a slightly wider base.
+And cut to form an upward slant from a slightly wider base.
 This slanting or “batter” enables light to reach the bottom, allowing more even growth.

 Doing this gardening in winter should leave more time for the spring essentials, like clearing ornamental grasses, and dead heading day lillies; things that cannot be done at any other time.